-2018-19 2019-20 2020-21
+2019-20 2020-21 2021-22

-Substantial Assurance (Very Good) 2 2 2
+Substantial Assurance (Very Good) 2 2 5

-Considerable Assurance (Good) 11 11 6
+Considerable Assurance (Good) 11 6 6

-Reasonable Assurance 13 7 1
+Reasonable Assurance 7 1 7

-Limited Assurance (Unsatisfactory) 6 9 0
+Limited Assurance (Unsatisfactory) 9 0 2

-Total 32 29 9
+Total 29 9 20

-48 Reasons why the outcome of the audit reviews which were deemed to provide Limited assurance have been, or will be, presented in a separate report to Audit Committee; assurances have been sought from respective operational managers that action will be taken to make the necessary improvements in control.

-- 49 The Internal Audit team did not have a full complement of staff for the full year for the reasons explained above.
-57% of the 2020/21revised audit plan was achieved, which was lower than the previous year (77%).
-The Chief Internal Auditor's overall audit opinion is based on the number of audits undertaken and their individual opinions; he was able to give an overall opinion on the adequacy of the control environment but this was based on a very limited number of opinions issued.
-The 2020/21 audit opinion was supported by the knowledge that there were appropriate governance, risk management and internal control assurances in place in the previous year, 2019/20, with no significant changes.
-The Assistant Head of Finance left MCC in January 2020 but the post was covered by the Central Accountancy Finance Manager and Chief Officer Resources. - 50 The Internal Audit team continued to ensure its compliance with the Public Sector Internal Audit Standards (PSIAS).
-This was validated through a peer review process at the end of 2017/18; the outcome of which was that the team are generally compliant. - An Improvement Framework is in place to ensure the economic, effective and efficient use of resources and for securing continuous improvement.
+- Reasons why the outcome of the audit reviews which were deemed to provide Limited assurance have been, or will be, presented in a separate report to Governance and Audit Committee; assurances have been sought from respective operational managers that action will be taken to make the necessary improvements in control. - 51 The Internal Audit team did not have a full complement of staff for the full year; the Auditor was seconded out of the team and was then successful with an internal promotion and the Audit Manager left the organisation in February 2022.
+Despite reduced resources, 64% of the 2021/22 audit plan was achieved, which was better than the previous year (57%).
+The Chief Internal Auditor's overall audit opinion is based on the number of audits undertaken and their individual opinions; he was able to give an overall opinion on the adequacy of the control environment but this was based on a limited number of opinions issued.
+The 2021/22 audit opinion was supported by the knowledge that there were appropriate governance, risk management and internal control assurances in place in previous years, with no significant changes.
+The Assistant Head of Finance continued to be covered by the Central Accountancy Finance Manager and Deputy Chief Executive & Chief Officer Resources. - 52 The Internal Audit team continued to ensure its compliance with the Public Sector Internal Audit Standards (PSIAS).
+This was validated through a peer review process at the end of 2017/18; the outcome of which was that the team are compliant. - An Improvement Framework is in place to ensure the economic, effective and efficient use of resources and for securing continuous improvement.
 This is supported by a range of mechanisms including collaborative working initiatives and reviews undertaken both internally and by the external auditors and inspectors.
 This framework works in conjunction with the Local Government Wales Measure 2009 & 2011.
-Performance and Improvement Objectives reported to Council in October 2020 through the Corporate Plan Annual Update 2019/20. - 52 The strategies which support this Framework include the Asset Management Plan, People Strategy, Local Development Plan, Financial Plan, Digital Strategy, Economy & Enterprise Strategy which are delivered through service business plans and employee aims & objectives, evaluated and risk assessed. - 53 Chief Officers and Heads of Service are accountable for ensuring that the Council Priorities are delivered and performance against key targets is regularly monitored via the performance management framework and is regularly reported to members via Select Committees.
+Performance and Improvement Objectives reported to Council in September 2021 through the - Corporate Plan Annual Update 2020/21.
+Work is ongoing with the Council's improvement framework to reflect new performance arrangements and duty established by the Local Government and Elections (Wales) Act 2021. - 54 The strategies which support this Framework include the Asset Management Plan, People Strategy, Local Development Plan, Financial Plan, Digital Strategy, Economy & Enterprise Strategy which are

+- delivered through service business plans and employee aims & objectives, evaluated and risk assessed. - 55 Chief Officers and Heads of Service are accountable for ensuring that the Council Priorities are delivered and performance against key targets is regularly monitored via the performance management framework and is regularly reported to members via Select Committees.